va5ja/chimney/README.md

 ## Requirements

-1. Chimney is currently tested only in Linux.
+1. PHP (v5.5 or higher) console interpreter has to be installed in the system.
 2. Git has to be installed and available via console as "git" command.
 3. The additional UpDep script maintains only projects that have Composer installed and configured.
 4. In the current implementation UpDep requires the "[composer-changelogs](https://github.com/pyrech/composer-changelogs)" plugin to be installed in your Composer.
 5. To make good use of Chimney you need to follow [Git message convention](http://chris.beams.io/posts/git-commit/).
 6. To make Chimney able to increment automatically minor and major versions you need to follow the [tagging convention](#tagging-commits).
+7. Chimney is currently tested only in Linux, although it's expected to work in other OS with PHP intepreter installed.

 ## Installation